 In this section, in order to discuss entropic cosmology, we derive entropic-force terms from the Bekenstein entropy and a generalized black-hole entropy proposed by Tsallis and Cirto [41].
 In Sec.
 III A, we derive the standard entropic-force term from the Bekenstein entropy, which is proportional to the surface area of a sphere with the Hubble radius.
-Moreover, using an effective description for pressure, we reformulate the entropic-force model.
-In Sec.
-III B, we assume the generalized entropy proportional to the volume.
+Moreover, using an effective description for pressure, we reformulate the entropic-force term from the generalized entropy proportional to the volume.
 We derive an entropic-force term from the generalized entropy and propose a new entropic-force model.
 In the present paper, we use the Hubble radius as the preferred screen, because the apparent horizon coincides with the Hubble radius in the spatially flat universe [12].